imxrt-rs/imxrt-uart-log/README.md

 Log data over a serial interface.
 There are two logging implementations for NXP's i.MX RT processors:

 - a simple, blocking logger.
 Useful for basic logging throughout the software stack, including interrupt, fault, and panic handlers.
 - a DMA-based, non-blocking interface.
-Useful for logging that needs to happen quickly in thread mode.
+Useful for logging that needs to happen quickly.
 Uses a default buffer, with an option for a user-supplied DMA buffer.

-Built on the [`imxrt-hal`] hardware abstraction layer for i.MX RT processors, version 0.3.
+Built on the [`imxrt-hal`] hardware abstraction layer for i.MX RT processors, version 0.4.
 Compatible with [`log`] version 0.4.

 [`imxrt-hal`]: https://crates.io/crates/imxrt-hal
 [`log`]: https://crates.io/crates/log